ELELAB/cancermuts/docs/tutorial.md

 * Disordered, predicted
     * Based on predictions

-If none of these data are available for the consensus, the residue will not be annotated.
+If no disorder evidence is available for a residue, the disorder value may be `None`.
 For more information about the types of evidence, please see the [MobiDB vocabulary](https://mobidb.bio.unipd.it/about/vocabulary)